FrankKooij/Soma/README.md

 6. Select “Soma.ulstyle” and import it as ePub theme

 You can now use Soma when exporting to ePub.

+### From Ulysses’ Style Exchange

+[Download the theme here](http://styles.ulyssesapp.com/bundle/Soma/571a7db7b634a4410207d39e) then import it in Ulysses’ preferences.

 ## Goals